 Knowledge, Skills and Abilities

-Skill and competence to work effectively with legislators and legislative staff.
+Competence in the interpersonal skills needed to work effectively with legislators and legislative staff.

 Able to maintain confidentiality and handle politically sensitive work.